-Accumulate has moved on from making jam to pay for the workshops and now independently fundraises to provide creative workshops at eight hostels across London.
-These workshops, covering photography, film making, creative writing, illustration, textile printing and jewellery, are taught by Ravensbourne College tutors and students and the workshops take place in different locations across London, including Tate Modern, The Barbican, Somerset House and The Photographers’ Gallery.
-The results for the residents have exceeded all expectations, with participants’ creative work featured on tv and in national newspapers, shown at exhibitions and purchased by the public.
+Accumulate has moved on from making jam to pay for the workshops and now independently fundraises to provide creative workshops across London.
+These workshops, covering photography, film making, creative writing, illustration, textile printing and jewellery take place in different locations across London, including Tate Modern, The Barbican, Somerset House and The Photographers’ Gallery.
+The results for the Accumulate participants have exceeded all expectations, with participants’ creative work featured on tv and in national newspapers, shown at exhibitions and purchased by the public.

 Fitsum and Shona on a Southwark Street Photography Shoot.

-The Accumulate project and project journey is a rewarding experience for all – the residents, Ravensbourne students who assist on the workshops, plus the tutors and facilitators.
+The Accumulate project and project journey is a rewarding experience for all involved.
 Everyone is learning, collaborating and achieving together, new friendships are made, boundaries crossed and skills built.
 Accumulate really shows what can happen through creativity, collaboration and the community working together and the positive and lasting impact it can have on people’s lives, aspirations and future.

 accumulate youth charity uk feedback